Bob Wright: NBC and NBC Universal

-GE named Wright the president and CEO of NBC Broadcasting when the company acquired the broadcast network in 1986.
+GE named Wright the president and CEO of the National Broadcasting Company when the company acquired the broadcast network in 1986.
 He succeeded Grant Tinker in the role.
 He became chairman and CEO of NBC in 2001.
 He was named chairman and CEO of NBC Universal in 2004.

 Upon succeeding Tinker, Wright's main mission became finding new areas of business in addition to running a television network, and transformed the network into a media conglomerate.
 NBC launched CNBC in 1989 and MSNBC in 1996.
 Both are examples of the strategic partnerships NBC created under Wright to improve distribution and content.
 CNBC included a partnership with Dow Jones allowing delivery of local business and financial news in Europe and Asia; and MSNBC was a venture with Microsoft that launched a new 24-hour news network and accompanying news website to combine the two mediums.

 Wright is credited with leading NBC during a time when the company became a powerful media leader, driving the company to record earnings in the 1990s.
 The network reported $5 billion in revenues and nearly more $1 billion in operating profits in 1996.
 Also under Wright, NBC acquired Universal Pictures, Telemundo and Bravo.

 In the early- and mid-90s, Wright and NBC led efforts to persuade lawmakers and regulators to relax rules preventing networks from becoming multichannel program providers, obtaining certain financial interests and syndication.

 General Electric named Wright as vice chairman of NBC's then-parent company in 2000.

 Under Wright, NBC completed its acquisition of Vivendi Universal Entertainment in 2004.
 Led by Wright, the newly formed NBCUniversal controlled seven cable networks, including USA Network and Sci-Fi Channel); 29 TV stations; film and TV studios; and theme parks.

 During his career with NBC, Wright was active in opposing digital piracy, and was a founding member of the Global Leadership Group for the Business Alliance to Stop Counterfeiting and Piracy.
 In that role, Wright spoke at the Global Congress on Combating Counterfeiting and Piracy in Geneva, Switzerland, pushing for lawmakers and businesses to curb rising intellectual property theft in the digital age, and delivered a speech titled "Technology and the Rule of Law in the Digital Age" at the Media Institute in 2004.
 He also penned an op-ed in The Wall Street Journal titled "Stop IP theft".
 Wright's speech at the Media Institute was published in the Notre Dame Journal of Law, Ethics & Public Policy.
 His 2002 speech for the Legatus Tri-State Chapter on issues of faith and business was reprinted in 50 High-Impact Speeches and Remarks.

 Wright retired from NBC in 2007.
 When Wright first took the helm at the network, it saw operating profits of $400 million.
 In 2007, when he retired, NBC generated $3.1 billion in profit on $15.4 billion in revenue.
 He remained vice chairman of GE until his retirement from that role in 2008.